hbahadirsahin/go-grpc-basic-url-parser/README.md

 Since, the default url is hardcoded, you will get parsed results of the input url.
 Note that server uses "50051" port and the client connects "localhost:50051" as their default values.
 But they will be changable.

+As a note: Since compiling `parser.proto` was a pain for me (in Windows), I pushed the compiled version, too.
+So, you do not need to compile it, but you need gRPC related libraries installed for Go (Link: https://grpc.io/docs/quickstart/go.html)

 # TO-DO Tasks